We are a Veteran owned, UK based company which provides data driven innovation services for the International Defence and Security Market.

 - Outside of work Ed enjoys rock climbing, exploring outdoors and cooking.
 He is a keen football fan and has an interest in how data analytics can be used to predict sporting outcomes.

-- Mark Whitehouse is Cervus’ Principal Analyst, responsible for the development of the high-level analytics approach and for fusing data sources into meaningful and usable outputs for front-line users.
-He is also heavily involved in Business Development and Sales.
+- Mark Whitehouse is Cervus’ Head of Sales and Markerting, responsible for Business Development, Branding and Bid Work for the company.
+He is also heavily involved in the development of the high-level analytics approach and for fusing data sources into meaningful and usable outputs for front-line users.

 - A recent service-leaver, with nearly 17 years’ experience in the Infantry, operationally experienced in Iraq and Afghanistan, with world-wide Joint Force experience and extensive contribution to Dismounted Close Combat capability development and acquisition.